Alex-Nguyen/CS5331R/Homework_Final/README.md

 ```
 ## Arguments

-train
-train is the data frame for training
+* train: train is the data frame for training
-label
-label is the vector label for training
+* label: label is the vector label for training
-epochs
-epochs The number of iterations to scan the data frame.
+* epochs: The number of iterations to scan the data frame.
 Default value is set to 10 if not specified
-learning_rate
-learning_rate Learning rate of the algorithm.
+* learning_rate: Learning rate of the algorithm.
 Default value is set to 0.01 if not specified
-test_data
-test_data is the data frame for testing.
+* test_data: is the data frame for testing.
-test_label
-test_label is the vector label for testing
+* test_label: is the vector label for testing

-Details
+## Details

 If test data (test_data, test_label) is not provided.
 The function will return the weight vector and the graph of error learning rate.
 Otherwise, it will return additional confusion matrix and accuracy (percent)